Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Casa Cielo and Santa Barbara de Heredia

 These nearby sights and services are arranged roughly in order of their distance from Casa Cielo.
-Also check our Day Trips section below, featuring sights that are a 15-90 minute drive by car!
+Also check our Day Trips section below, featuring sights that are a 15-90 minute drive!

 Mot Mot Bird at Casa CieloBird Watching: Casa Cielo will delight you if you want to see a few of Costa Rica's nearly 900 species of birds.
 Just open your window to hear them and step outside on your deck to see them, starting at sunrise.
-Frequent visitors include colorful mot-mots and oropendolas, noisy parrots (called parakeets here), flycatchers, woodpeckers, swifts, clay robins - the national bird, several of Costa Rica's 58 species of hummingbirds, and more.
+Frequent visitors include colorful motmots and oropendolas, noisy parrots (called parakeets here), flycatchers, swifts, clay robins - the national bird, several of Costa Rica's 58 species of hummingbirds, and more.
 Every elevation in Costa Rica reveals different bird species, so be sure to take your camera wherever you go.
-There's a tripod suitable for small cameras in your master suite, and we have a comprehensive Costa Rican bird book to help you identify them.
+We have a comprehensive Costa Rican bird book to help you identify them.

-Exercise: Casa Cielo's walking trails (under construction) start at the edge of your outdoor deck; it takes moderate effort to complete the full circuit.
-Inside there's an iPod-compatible elliptical exerciser with 14 programs.
-The swimming pool is a 40-yard walk from your master suite.
-And in downtown Santa Barbara, there's a small gymnasium that you can use for $5/visit.
-The one-mile downhill walk to the center of Santa Barbara is easy.
-The considerably more difficult return trip includes a 170-foot rise in elevation.
+Exercise: Casa Cielo's walking trails start at the edge of your outdoor deck; it takes moderate effort to complete the one-kilometer circuit.
+Inside there's an elliptical exerciser.
+The swimming pool is a short walk from your master suite.
+The one-mile downhill walk to the center of Santa Barbara is easy, aside from negotiating the loose gravel.
+The more-difficult return trip includes a 170-foot rise in elevation.

 Healthcare: Costa Rica has a national healthcare system that is universal and effective.
 Life expectancy here is about the same as it is the USA.
 There is a local medical clinic in Santa Barbara, part of Costa Rica's "Caja" or national healthcare system, that can handle most medical emergencies.
 It's a 5-minute drive from Casa Cielo.
 A new $85 million-dollar hospital, 20 minutes away in nearby Heredia, handles major trauma - and delivered Max, son of your hosts.
 Costa Rica's abundant pharmacies each have a doctor on staff who can diagnose simple ailments on the spot, determine what you need at no cost, and sell it to you.
 Only narcotics and antibiotics require a prescription.
-If you need more complex non-emergency care, there is a clinic in Heredia that will see you for $20 on one or two day's notice - and prescribe whatever you need.
-The cost of private dental and medical care is Casa Cielo Fruit Tree60%-75% less than similar private care in the USA.
-Costa Rica is rapidly developing as a destination for medical and dental tourism.
+If you need more complex non-emergency care, there is a private clinic in Heredia that will see you for $30 - and prescribe whatever you need.
+The cost of high-quality private dental and medical care is 40%-75% less than the USA.
+Costa Rica's best private hospital is 30-minutes taxi ride; its services are equivalent in quality to the USA - and waits are short.
+We've had emergency same-day laser eye surgery for $900 - and full tests/treatment for bronchial pneumonia for $600.
+Costa Rica is now a destination for elective dental tourism; dental caps, for example, cost about $400.

-Churches: The only nearby church is the Catholic Church located a few minutes away in Santa Barbara's central park.
+Churches: A Catholic Church is located a few minutes away in Santa Barbara's central park.
 Services are offered only in Spanish.
-If you wish to attend a Protestant church or Jewish Synagogue or a Catholic Church where English is spoken, you must drive 30-60 minutes to Escazu or San Jose.
+If you wish to attend a Protestant church or Jewish Synagogue or a Catholic Church where English is spoken, you can drive 30-60 minutes to Escazu or San Jose.
 Try searching online for "costa rica baptist church english" or something similar.

 Learning Spanish: It helps to know some Spanish when you travel around Costa Rica.
-Our staff all speak Spanish fluently, and they can speak Spanish with you exclusively if you wish - that's called "immersion".
-If you prefer formal instruction, you can take a $.75 25-minute bus ride to Heredia, the capital of Heredia province, where the excellent Intercultura Language School and Cultural Center provides private instruction for $22/hour, or 20 hours of group instruction in five days for $300.
+Our staff speak Spanish fluently, and they can speak Spanish with you exclusively if you wish - that's called "immersion."
+If you prefer formal instruction, you can take a $.75 25-minute bus ride to Heredia, the capital of Heredia province, where the excellent Intercultura Language School and Cultural Center provides private instruction for $25/hour, or 20 hours of group instruction in five days for $275.

 Restaurants and Sodas